-Lahontan recently completed six reverse-circulation drill holes totalling 1,218 meters in and around the Santa Fe pit, highlights include:
+Early in 2021, Lahontan completed its Phase 1A reverse-circulation drilling program totaling 1,218 meters in and around the Santa Fe pit, highlights include:

 - 188.9 meters grading 1.75 gpt Au and 9.9 gpt Ag in drill hole SF21-001R including 56.4 meters grading 2.78 gpt Au and 17.6 Ag and also including 6.1 meters grading 4.29 gpt Au and 31 gpt Ag.
 Gold and Ag mineralization starts at the surface and the hole bottomed in mineralized rock.

 - 86.9 meters grading 1.08 gpt Au and 3.7 gpt Ag in drill hole SF21-002R.
 A complete table of drill results is below.

 The first portion of the drilling program was centered on the past-producing Santa Fe pit and had two principal objectives: 1) Verify assay data from historic drilling that outlined substantial gold and silver mineralization below and adjacent to the Santa Fe pit; and 2) Confirm metallurgical domains identified by modeling historic drilling, especially at the margins of the deposit.
 Lahontan believes that early results from the Phase One drilling program is already achieving these objectives.

 Drill holes SF21-001R and -002R were collared in the Santa Fe pit and targeted portions of the high-grade BH Zone.
 Both drill holes intercepted extensive thicknesses of gold and silver mineralization with structurally controlled, higher-grade intervals that characterize the BH Zone as seen in the cross section and plan view to the right.